Is WordPress not sending email from your website?

 Here’s a quick guide if you’re not sure what to pick here:

 - Website sending a few emails a day: The Gmail mailer is a good option if you have a Google Workspace or Gmail account.
 It’ll allow you to send emails from any of your Gmail aliases in WordPress, which is handy if you want to use different Gmail aliases with different forms or plugins.
+Gmail and Google Workspace are a little bit more complicated to set up, though.

 - Medium to large websites: Websites that send transactional emails should consider a professional email provider like SMTP.com or Sendinblue.